Buying clothes is relatively easy.

 The first place to begin on vertical measurements is also the most obvious.

 The cuffs of any shirt should reach just past your wrist.
-If this doesn’t happen, it will actually end up making a product look oversized on you, or awkward fitting because it’s likely to rise at the back or be tight across the shoulders.
+If this doesn’t happen, it will end up making a product look oversized on you, or awkward fitting because it’s likely to rise at the back or be tight across the shoulders.

 The one golden rule is if the cuffs aren’t reaching below your wrist: It’s likely to not fit somewhere else either, so change sizes.